Choosing LLMs for AI Agents in 2026: Cost, Latency, Intelligence Tradeoffs

 Symptoms: Prototype costs scale linearly with users.
 Current model costs make target price point impossible.
 Burning through runway on inference costs.

-At 10,000 daily users with 5 exchanges per session, Claude Sonnet costs approximately $2,250 per day.
-Gemini Flash costs approximately $22 per day for the same volume.
+At 10,000 daily users with 5 exchanges per session, Claude Sonnet 4.6 costs approximately $2,250/day uncached.
+With prompt caching applied to the static system-prompt portion, that drops 60–80% in production teams we’ve worked with.
+Qwen 3.5 Flash for the same volume runs under $15/day.
 Unit economics shift from unviable to sustainable.

 The Latency Problem